-Intimate and sexual relationships, including sexual health

-Shells the characteristics and positive aspects of healthy one-to-one relationships, which include mutual respect, consent, loyalty, trust, shared interest and outlook, and friendship that there is a range of strategies for identifying and managing sexual pressure, including understanding peer pressure, resisting pressure and not pressurising others. that everyone has a choice to delay sex and to enjoy intimacy without sex how the use of alcohol and drugs can lead to risky sexual behaviour the concept of and importance of consent in a relationship an introduction to contraception and issues around sexual health how to get further advice, including how and where to access confidential sexual and reproductive health advice and treatment 4 th Form that all aspects of health can be affected by choices they make in sex and relationships, positively or negatively, e.g. physical, emotional, sexual and reproductive health and wellbeing the concepts of sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, forced marriage, honour-based violence, and FGM how and when consent can be withdrawn (in all contexts, including online) 5 th Form • the facts about reproductive health, including fertility, and the potential impact of lifestyle on fertility for men and women, and menopause that there are choices in relation to pregnancy (with medically and legally accurate, impartial information on all options, including keeping the baby, adoption, abortion and where to get further help) the laws around sexual consent, sexual exploitation, abuse, harassment and rape how people can actively communicate and recognise consent from others, including sexual consent
+Intimate and sexual relationships, including sexual health Shells The characteristics and positive aspects of healthy one-to-one relationships, which include mutual respect, consent, loyalty, trust, shared interest and outlook and friendship That there are a range of strategies for identifying and managing sexual pressure, including understanding peer pressure, resisting pressure and not pressurising others.
+That everyone has a choice to delay sex and to enjoy intimacy without sex.
+How the use of alcohol and drugs can lead to risky sexual behaviour.
+The concept of and importance of consent in a relationship An introduction to contraception and issues around sexual health How to get further advice, including how and where to access confidential sexual and reproductive health advice and treatment.
+4 th Form That all aspects of health can be affected by choices they make in sex and relationships, positively or negatively, e.g. physical, emotional, sexual and reproductive health and wellbeing.
+The concepts of sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, forced marriage, honour-based violence and FGM How and when consent can be withdrawn (in all contexts, including online).
+5 th Form The facts about reproductive health, including fertility, and the potential impact of lifestyle on fertility for men and women and menopause.
+That there are choices in relation to pregnancy (with medically and legally accurate, impartial information on all options, including keeping the baby, adoption, abortion and where to get further help).
+The laws around sexual consent, sexual exploitation, abuse, harassment and rape.
+How people can actively communicate and recognise consent from others, including sexual consent

-• the facts about the full range of contraceptive choices, their efficacy and options available • about the prevalence of some STIs, the impact they can have on those who contract them and key facts about treatment. • how the different sexually transmitted infections (STIs), including HIV/AIDs, are transmitted, how risk can be reduced through safer sex (including through condom use) and the importance of and facts about testing.
+- The facts about the full range of contraceptive choices, their efficacy and options available. - About the prevalence of some STIs, the impact they can have on those who contract them and key facts about treatment. - How the different sexually transmitted infections (STIs), including HIV/AIDs, are transmitted, how risk can be reduced through safer sex (including through condom use) and the importance of and facts about testing.